elasticio/open-api-component/README.md

 ## General information
 ### Description
 OpenAPI Specification (formerly Swagger Specification) is an API description format for REST APIs.
+OpenAPI (Swagger) document needs to be hosted online and should be reached without authentication.
+You need to provide a URL to this document in the credentials.
 ### Purpose
 Using OpenAPI Specification make request to REST API on elastic.io platform.
 ### Completeness Matrix